someaction86/TLDRDungeonGuide/README.md

 ### Output Mode
 Choose whether boss guides are printed to your **chat window** or displayed in a **resizable popup window**.
 The popup can be dragged anywhere on screen and resized by dragging the bottom-right corner.

+### Bar Visibility
+Control when the guide bar is shown:
+- **Always Show** — Bar is visible at all times (default)
+- **Dungeons Only** — Bar automatically hides in the open world and reappears whenever you enter an instanced dungeon or raid.
+Reacts to every zone transition.
+- **Always Hide** — Bar stays hidden until changed here or via `/tldr show`

 ### My Role
 Filter guide content to only show sections relevant to your role: